braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 These mappings of mParticle’s SDK for [Android](https://github.com/mparticle-integrations/mparticle-android-integration-appboy), [iOS](https://github.com/mparticle-integrations/mparticle-apple-integration-appboy) and [Web](https://github.com/Appboy/integration-appboy) are open source and can be found on [mParticle’s GitHub page](https://github.com/mparticle-integrations).

-The embedded kit SDK integration allows you to take advantage of our full suite of features (Push, In-app Messages, News Feed, and all relevant message analytics tracking).
+The embedded kit SDK integration allows you to take advantage of our full suite of features (push, in-app messages, News Feed, and all relevant message analytics tracking).

 {% alert note %}
 For Content Cards and custom in-app message integrations call Braze’s SDK methods directly.